autodesk-forks/MaterialX/source/JsMaterialX/README.md

 ### Emscripten's optional_override
 Emscripten's `optional_override` allows to provide custom binding implementations in-place and enables function overloading by parameter count, which is otherwise not supported in JavaScript.
 Contributors need to be careful when using it, though, since there is a small pitfall.

-Bindings defined using `optional_override` must only be defined once on the base class (i.e. the class that defines the function initially).
+If a function binding has multiple overloads defined via `optional_override` to support optional parameters, this binding must only be defined once on the base class (i.e. the class that defines the function initially).
 Virtual functions that are overriden in deriving classes must not be bound again when creating bindings for these derived classes.
 Doing so can lead to the wrong function (i.e. base class' vs derived class' implementation) being called at runtime.

 ### Optional Parameters
 Many C++ functions have optional parameters.
 Unfortunately, emscripten does not automatically deal with optional parameters.
 Binding these functions the 'normal' way will require users to provide all parameters in JavaScript, including optional ones.
 We provide helper macros to cicumvent this issue.
 Different flavors of the `BIND_*_FUNC` macros defined in `Helpers.h` can be used to conveniently bind functions with optional parameters.
 See uses of these macros in the existing bindings for examples.